Now that you've learned all of Glossika's core tools, we'll talk about how they fit together so you can make the best use of them.

 We'll be blunt: Glossika will not work if you are not doing your reviews.

-Simply put, you should be reviewing more sentences than you are learning each day.
-The exact amount of reviews you'll have to do will vary from day to day, but Glossika will figure all of that out for you.
-Simply click on "Review" and work through whatever the algorithm has prepared for you today.
+You should be reviewing more sentences than you are learning each day — a ratio of 10 review cards to 1 new card is about right.
+The exact amount of reviews you'll do will vary from day to day, but Glossika will figure all of that out for you.
+All you have to do learn is click the button and follow our algorithm's guidance.

 Do one "new" session per day